Architecture and liturgy

 Jewish origins

 As described in the Jewish Bible (Exodus 25–31), during their exile in the desert, the Israelites made sacrifices to God in the Tabernacle, which was a huge moveable tent.
 In a large outer court, they made sacrifices, and they burned incense in an inner chamber, dubbed the “Holy of Holies.”
 The Holy of Holies housed the Ark of the Covenant, which contained the Ten Commandments and the manna (the substance miraculously supplied as food to the Israelites in the wilderness), and was where God chose to reveal his presence.
-It wasn’t until King Solomon built the Temple in Jerusalem (possibly in the tenth century B.C.E.) that the Jews had a permanent place of worship.
+It wasn’t until King Solomon built the Temple in Jerusalem (possibly in the 10th century B.C.E.) that the Jews had a permanent place of worship.
 Although made of stone, the Temple had a similar layout as the Tabernacle.
 This Temple was destroyed in 586 B.C.E. and was replaced by the Second Temple (now the location of the Dome of the Rock in Jerusalem).

 We don’t know much about the details of Temple liturgy, but worship included animal sacrifices, incense burning, chanting of the Psalms, blessings, and the making and eating of the “showbread” (bread placed on a specially dedicated table in the Temple as an offering to God).